systragroup/quetzal-network-editor-doc/docs/fr/deploy/05_model_update.md

 ## 2. Update Step function workflow

-This will only push the step-functions.json file Which tells the model steps (which notebooks to run)
+This will only push the step-functions.json file Which tells the model steps (which notebooks to run). [more info](03_model_deploy.html#step-functions-json)

 ```bash
 python update-function-config.py <model_folder>